vivliostyle/docs.vivliostyle.org/vivliostyle-cli.md

 vivliostyle build book.html -o book.pdf
 ```

+### To view the results without outputting PDF

+To view the typesetting results without outputting a PDF, see [Preview the typesetting results](#preview-the-typesetting-results).

 ### Specify the page size

 The `-s` (`--size`) option can be used to specify the page size.
 The possible sizes are A5, A4, A3, B5, B4, JIS-B5, JIS-B4, letter, legal, ledger, or comma-separated width and height.